verana-labs/verifiable-trust-spec/spec.md

 }
 ```

-### [VT-ECS-JSON-SCHEMA-CRED-W3C] Essential Schema Verifiable Trust Json Schema Credentials
+### [VT-ECS-JSON-SCHEMA-CRED-W3C] Essential Schema VTJSCs

-- Json Schema Credential [VT-ECS-SERVICE-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-SERVICE].
+- VTJSC [VT-ECS-SERVICE-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-SERVICE].
-- Json Schema Credential [VT-ECS-ORG-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-ORG].
+- VTJSC [VT-ECS-ORG-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-ORG].
-- Json Schema Credential [VT-ECS-PERSONA-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-PERSONA].
+- VTJSC [VT-ECS-PERSONA-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-PERSONA].
-- Json Schema Credential [VT-ECS-UA-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-UA].
+- VTJSC [VT-ECS-UA-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-UA].

 ### [VT-ECS-CRED] Essential Schema Verifiable Trust Credentials